Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 ### Venus OS `>= v3.00`
 Select another or `No battery monitor` in the remote console under `Settings -> System setup -> Battery monitor` and another or `No BMS control` in the remote console under `Settings -> DVCC -> Controlling BMS`.

+## Why no SoC is displayed in the overview page?
+Navigate to `Settings -> System Setup` and check that under `Battery monitor` your BMS or battery aggregator is selected.

 ## Should I set the Smartshunt or the BMS as the Battery Monitor?
 Set the BMS as the Battery Monitor of your system so that it can read the alarm and cell data to manage your GX system.
 If you don't, then these alarms will be ignored and the system will keep on (dis)charging the battery even if a problem alarm is raised.
 The BMS will react by disconnecting the battery for protection and your inverter will go offline.